mount

 (usually given in a bootscript) causes all filesystems mentioned in

-tions) to be mounted as indicated, except for those whose line contains
+options) to be mounted as indicated, except for those whose line

-the noauto keyword.
-Adding the -F option will make mount fork, so that
+contains the noauto keyword.
+Adding the -F option will make mount fork,

 When mounting a filesystem mentioned in fstab or mtab, it suffices to